min4builder/lakec/README.md

 - Simple type inference, some structural typing and other convenience features
 - Postfix type syntax (similar to Go but a bit shorter)
 - Macros (for language extension, not constants)
-- Explicit memory management (but (unimplemented) the compiler checks that you didn't make any obvious mistake)
+- Explicit memory management (but the compiler checks that you didn't make any obvious mistake)
 - Flexible memory management (stack allocation, (unimplemented, but not too far away) reference counting, arenas, garbage collection etc.)
 - Well-specified and nice type names (u8/i16 type, plus int for a machine